-- Graduate education will return to a combination of in-person and remote education in September.
+- Graduate education is a combination of in-person and remote education.

-- Graduate education will be prioritized for access to campus facilities wherever possible in absolute adherence with state and federal guidelines, testing expectations, and strict plans for protective distancing.
+- Graduate education is prioritized for access to campus facilities wherever possible in absolute adherence with state and federal guidelines, testing expectations, and strict plans for protective distancing.

-- Professional education will also plan to return to a combination of in-person and remote modes at the discretion of the chancellors.
+- Professional education is a combination of in-person and remote modes made at the discretion of the chancellors.

-- Professional students will likewise be given priority access to our campus facilities wherever feasible, and health sciences professional students will have access to training in our healthcare delivery sites.
+- Professional students are likewise be given priority access to our campus facilities wherever feasible, and health sciences professional students have access to training in our healthcare delivery sites.

-- The majority of our courses must be delivered remotely.
+- The majority of our courses are being delivered remotely.

-- Rutgers faculty are busy preparing for remote undergraduate instruction and building on lessons learned from the spring semester.
+- Rutgers faculty have prepared for remote undergraduate instruction that builds on lessons learned from the spring semester.

 - The university has made, and will continue to make, investments in instructional technology and training to further enhance the student experience.

-- A limited number of courses that benefit from direct access to campus facilities will be held on campus with appropriate health-related precautions.
+- A limited number of courses that benefit from direct access to campus facilities are on campus with appropriate health-related precautions.

 - Examples include select courses in the arts, laboratory or field work, and clinical instruction.

-- Each chancellor has worked with the schools’ deans and faculty and will provide updates on specific courses that will use at least some in-person.
+- Each chancellor worked with the schools’ deans and faculty and provided updates on specific courses that use at least some in-person.